top of page

 Orangetown Acupuncture

-Shoulder impingement is one of the most common causes of shoulder pain — especially among athletes, desk workers, and anyone who lifts overhead.
-This condition develops when the rotator cuff tendons and bursa become compressed beneath the acromion (part of the shoulder blade), resulting in pain, inflammation, and limited mobility.
+Shoulder impingement is one of the most common causes of shoulder pain, especially among athletes, desk workers, and anyone who lifts overhead.
+This condition develops when the rotator cuff tendons and bursa become compressed beneath the acromion (part of the shoulder blade).
+As a result, individuals may experience pain, inflammation, and limited mobility.

 Imaging Isn’t Always Clear

 Mild shoulder impingement may not show up on an MRI or X-ray.
-Early-stage impingement often comes from functional issues—poor posture, muscle imbalance, or scapular motion problems—rather than structural damage.
-Imaging helps rule out tears or bone spurs, but many impingements are best diagnosed through clinical examination and movement assessment.
+Early-stage impingement often stems from functional issues—such as poor posture, muscle imbalances, or scapular motion problems—rather than structural damage.
+While imaging can help rule out tears or bone spurs, many impingements are best diagnosed through clinical examination and movement assessment.

 Shoulder impingement acupuncture treatment and scapular rhythm – Orangetown Acupuncture Orangeburg NY